Skip to main content

 It is recommended to take regular measurements of air quality in a cleanroom in order to have a reference state in the event of a “crisis”, and to be able to trace back more easily to the element contributing to the contamination problem.

-Cleanroom air analyses are therefore carried out upstream of any contamination problem, during a crisis, but also downstream of a problem, in order to confirm the return to an acceptable level of contamination for the activities involved in the cleanroom.
+Cleanroom air analyses are therefore carried out before any contamination problem, during a crisis, but also after a problem, in order to confirm the return to an acceptable level of contamination for the activities involved in the cleanroom.

 TERA Environnement can provide you with the following samplers: